NmLa0s/Global-Mastering-cpp-trip/README.md

 # Mastering for our project as a solid base, usually takes time till 2020-2021.

-This project is some knowledge based about getting into the right way to master-c++, It doesn't make sense for one job as soon as it will contain a lot of listed-projects works together, it is expected that this solid base will be finished between 2020-2021 as it can be.
+This project is some knowledge based about getting into the right way to master-c++, It doesn't make sense for one job as soon as it will contain a lot of listed-projects works together,  It is expected that this solid base will be finished between 2020-2021 as it can be.

 # Concept-area: